 Pro Tip: Keep an open document as you journey through this self-discovery process and start to review and reflect on what you’ve found.
 Go through your discoveries and identify common themes – what do you and others continually see in you?
 What are some specific examples of these themes manifested in action?
 And, what are your interpretations of these themes?

-How Can You Leverage Your Style as You Build Your Dream Team?
+Leverage Your Leadership Style to Build Your Dream Team

 When building our team, we are seeking to find and connect with individuals who will flourish in the role and under our style of leadership.
 When we find hires who meet those standards, we can be confident they’ll also flourish in the culture of the team as a leader in its community.